mfkiwl/RPX-100-SDR/plugins/feature/satellitetracker/readme.md

 The Satellite Tracker feature plugin can be used to:

-* Track satellites, pointing antennas at them via SDRangel's Rotator Controller Features
+* Track satellites, pointing antennas at them via rpx-100's Rotator Controller Features
-* Control SDRangel by loading presets, starting/stopping acquisition and setting center frequencies on AOS (Acquisition of Signal) for each satellite
+* Control rpx-100 by loading presets, starting/stopping acquisition and setting center frequencies on AOS (Acquisition of Signal) for each satellite
 * Adjust channels' input frequency offset to account for Doppler shift
 * Display polar and elevation/azimuth vs time plots for satellite passes
 * Display the overhead position of satellites on the Map Feature, along with the ground track of the satellites